MPhuongLe/Analysis-of-Covid-19-Pandemic-in-Vietnam/README.md

 - **Interactivity**: Prioritized interactive elements such as clickable summary boxes and filters to allow users to explore data dynamically.

 Further details on design choices can be found in the report, specifically in the section titled *“Đánh giá Dashboard”* (Dashboard Evaluation).

+## Analysis

+The project includes an in-depth analysis of the pandemic’s overall trends and changes over time across different regions of the world.
+It explores patterns in case surges, recoveries, and fatalities, and provides potential explanations for observed differences — such as the timing of outbreaks, government interventions, and healthcare system responses.

+All detailed analyses and insights are documented in the accompanying report (in Vietnamese), which can be found in this repository.

 ## User Feedback